wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/3-edit-solution-aware-flow.md

-Editing a solution-aware app, flow and table requires you to first go into your solution and select the items from there.
+Editing a solution-aware app, flow, and table requires you to first select the items from your solution.

-1. In this scenario, we first sign into Power Apps and selected **Solutions** and then selected **Volunteer Request**.
+1. Sign in to Power Apps, select **Solutions**, and then select **Volunteer Request**.

 	> [!div class="mx-imgBorder"]
 	> [![Select Solutions and Volunteer Request to access your solution.](../media/access-your-solution-ssm.png)](../media/access-your-solution-ssm.png#lightbox)

-1. Now you see all of your apps, flows, and tables.
+   You should see all your apps, flows, and tables.

 	> [!div class="mx-imgBorder"]
 	> [![See all of your apps, flows, and tables.](../media/all-items.png)](../media/all-items.png#lightbox)

-1. To edit the canvas app, you first select the app and then select Edit.
-Edit is available on the top or using the ellipses.
-This will take you directly into the power apps studio.
+1. To edit the canvas app, select the app and then select **Edit**, which is available in the upper portion of the screen, or you can select the ellipsis.
+This action will take you directly into Power Apps studio.

 	> [!div class="mx-imgBorder"]
 	> [![Edit the canvas app by selecting Edit.](../media/edit-existing-app-ssm.png)](../media/edit-existing-app-ssm.png#lightbox)

-1. Similarly, select the flow and then select Edit.
-Edit is available on the top or using the ellipses.
-This will take you directly into edit mode of the flow.
+1. Select the flow and then select **Edit**, which directs you to the edit mode for the flow.

 	> [!div class="mx-imgBorder"]
 	> [![Edit the flow by selecting Edit.](../media/edit-existing-flow-ssm.png)](../media/edit-existing-flow-ssm.png#lightbox)

 1. For flows, you can also select the icon, which takes you into the details section of the flow.
-Details are where you can see run history, connections, owners, etc.
+The **Details** section is where you can see run history, connections, owners, and so on.

 	> [!div class="mx-imgBorder"]
 	> [![Details section displays history, connections, owners, etc.](../media/additional-features-ssm.png)](../media/additional-features-ssm.png#lightbox)

-1. Finally, select the table then select Edit.
-Edit is available on the top or using the ellipses.
-This will take you to the section where you can view the columns, relationships, business rules, etc.
+1. Select the table and then select **Edit**, which takes you to the section where you can view the columns, relationships, business rules, and so on.

 	> [!div class="mx-imgBorder"]
 	> [![Edit the table by selecting Edit.](../media/edit-existing-table-ssm.png)](../media/edit-existing-table-ssm.png#lightbox)